AdobeDocs/commerce-operations.en/help/_includes/reference/cli/magento-open-source.md

 Additional arguments for PHPUnit.
-Example: "-c'--filter=MyTest'" (no spaces)
+Example: &quot;-c'--filter=MyTest'&quot; (no spaces)
 -  Default: ``
 -  Requires a value